makeopensource/mOS/src/lib/stdlib/README.md

 # The mOS C Standard Library

-The mOS standard library is a library of C functions modelled off their C standard library equivilents in C99.
+The mOS standard library is a library of C functions modelled off C11 standard library equivilents.

 ## Functions